Make Baby Food

 What to offer

 When starting out keep meals simple - one food at a time is best and look for reactions.
 Keep a chart to track which foods you have introduced.
-If you don't know what a food sensitivity looks like, check out my Thriving Babies starter course.
-It's free and we go over it.

 Understanding food sensitivities is a must-know for parents!
 Many health complications can be avoided by paying attention to the early signs of food sensitivities